badlydrawnrob/elm-playground/README.md

 - [Elk Herd](https://github.com/mzero/elk-herd) (by @mzero but it's complex)

 [^1]: A learning frame is what you are, and are not, prepared to learn.
 It's helpful to sketch this out upfront and stick to it.
 It can change over time, but setting goals and limits keeps you focused.
 What is it you need to learn, exactly?
+What's the outcome you're looking to achieve?
 Here's [an example](https://github.com/badlydrawnrob/elm-playground/tree/master/programming-elm) of a learning frame.

 [^2]: Meaning efficient with my time, not lazy (ok, a little lazy).
 A simple route with less code and complexity?
 I'll take it.
 Take this [carousel](https://github.com/erkal/erkal.github.io/blob/main/pages/Carousel/Carousel.elm) in Elm, for example.
 Want to be a great programmer?
 Go ahead, take your time!
 Prefer the easy route?
 Use [`scroll-snap`](https://css-tricks.com/css-only-carousel/) with CSS.
 It all depends on your vision: I'd rather have more time to pursue other things, keep things simple.